druxt/druxt.js/CONTRIBUTING.md

 * * *

+## Example projects

+The Druxt monorepo contains a collection of example projects inside the aptly named "examples/" directory.

+All projects are connected to the locally built codebase and should be used for testing during development.

+All examples use the Drupal instance located @ `docs/drupal` (`cd docs/drupal && ddev start && ddev drupal-install`).

+### Custom module

+This a a bare bones example of a custom DruxtModule.

+`cd examples/custom-module && yarn && yarn dev`

+### DruxtSite

+This is an example of a basic, un-themed DruxtSite with support for authenticated users.

+`yarn example:druxt-site`

+### Entity form

+A basic contact form example of the DruxtEntityForm component.

+`cd examples/entity-form && yarn && yarn dev`

+### Node client

+A non-Nuxt example, using the DruxtClient in a basic node app.

+`cd examples/node-client && yarn && yarn dev`

+* * *

 ## Development tools

 The Druxt repository is setup with tools and automated processes to help with development and to ensure a maintainable project: